-OFFICE HOURS: TBA OFFICE PHONE: 527-5151 EMAIL: hundledr@whitman.edu
+OFFICE PHONE: 527-5151 EMAIL: hundledr@whitman.edu

-- Info: Calculus III, Math 225, TWRF, 8AM (Section A), 9AM (Section B). - Required Text: Calculus, Early Transcendentals.
+• Info: Calculus III, Math 225, TWRF, 8AM (Section A), 9AM (Section B).

+- Required Text: Calculus, Early Transcendentals.
 By James Stewart, 6th Ed.
 We will be covering Chapters 10, 12-16 this semester.
-NOTE: While you may get along fine with an earlier edition, it will be up to you to go through it and match exercises. - Optional Text: There is an online text that is currently being written.
-You might use it as an additional reference. - Technology: No technology will be required for the course, but for some topics a scientific calculator is nice to use (to compute some trig and log functions).
-Calculators may not be used on exams unless we say so explicitly- in that case, any scientific calculator will work, since this would only be for numerical work. - Schedule: The calendar listing the topics for the course is attached.
+NOTE: While you may get along fine with an earlier edition, it will be up to you to go through it and match exercises.
+There is also an online text that is currently being written; you might use it as an additional reference. - Technology: No technology will be required for the course, but for some topics a scientific calculator is nice to use (to compute some trig and log functions).
+Calculators may not be used on exams unless we say so explicitly- in those cases, it will mainly be to help with computation, and you may not use a calculator that can perform symbolic manipulation (like differentiation and integration). - Schedule: The calendar listing the topics for the course is attached.
 This is subject to change, but it is what I think we can cover.
-Most Fridays are pencilled in as "Catch up/Quiz" days- They are not free days, but they do put a little needed slack in the schedule.
+Most Fridays are penciled in as "Catch up/Quiz" days- They are not free days, but they do put a little needed slack in the schedule.
 If we fall behind in the schedule, do the homework that is assigned for the section that we do that day (reading and working ahead is also a good thing to do!).